 To compensate for this dramatic reduction in revenue, it fostered a collective approach which refocused our joint efforts on the production of bee packages for sale, manufacturing of hive equipment and the training of new beekeepers who wished to enter the industry.

+In 2019, The Global Environment Facility (GEF) Small Grants Programme (SGP) St. Lucia developed a project to bring beekeeping to the forefront within the Southern Hemisphere, mostly in the Caribbean.
 They were successful in receiving a grant to implement an innovation program, with South-south cooperation, in the field of apiculture in seven participating countries namely St. Lucia, St. Vincent and the Grenadines, St. Kitts and Nevis, Dominica, Grenada, Samoa and Trinidad and Tobago.

 This initiative will see the development of a south-south regional apiculture industry, with all participating countries benefiting from the competitive advantage brought about by collective efforts of the production of hive and hive products.